Battle of Kontum: Loss of Tân Cảnh and Đắk Tô

-One hour after the main PAVN attack on Tân Cảnh commenced, the PAVN began their attack on Đắk Tô.
+One hour after the main PAVN attack on Tân Cảnh commenced, the PAVN began their attack on Đắk Tô II.
 A UH-1H helicopter #69-15715 landed to evacuate the six U.S. advisers who had been rescued from the Tân Cảnh perimeter, this helicopter was hit by PAVN anti-aircraft fire and crashed, five passengers and crew were killed in the crash while five survived, evaded capture and were recovered up 13 days later.
 The PAVN penetrated the base perimeter suffering heavy losses, the remaining U.S. advisers called in airstrikes as the morning fog cleared but by 10:00 the 47th Regiment commander had lost contact with most of his subordinates and the command group evacuated the command bunker for a bunker in the inner perimeter.
-A T-54 moved into the base and began direct fire on the command post, the two remaining M-41s engaged the T-54, however their 76mm guns had no apparent effect on the T-54 which quickly knocked out both M-41s.
-A relief column of M-41s supported by infantry arrived from Ben Het around this time, but all the M-41s were knocked out by B-40 rockets and recoilless rifle fire and the infantry dispersed.
+A T-54 moved into the base and began direct fire on the command post, the two remaining M41s engaged the T-54, however their 76mm guns had no apparent effect on the T-54 which quickly knocked out both M41s.
+A relief column of M-41s supported by infantry arrived from Ben Het around this time, but all the M41s were knocked out by B-40 rockets and recoilless rifle fire and the infantry dispersed.
 With the failure of this counterattack and the loss of command and control the ARVN forces began to evacuate the base towards the south.
-As the ARVN attempted to cross the Dak Poko river they came under intense PAVN fire and the senior U.S. adviser LTC Robert Brownlee disappeared during this engagement.
+As the ARVN attempted to cross the Dak Poko river they came under intense PAVN fire and the senior U.S. adviser Lieutenant colonel Robert Brownlee disappeared during this engagement.
 At 20:00 the 47th Regiment command group attempted to escape the base and by 04:30 on 25 April after losing several men to PAVN fire escaped the base perimeter and were recovered the following day.

 On 25 April the PAVN mopped up the remaining ARVN positions around Tân Cảnh/Đắk Tô.
-The 22nd Division had ceased to exist as a fighting unit, the Division commander and his entire staff had disappeared and the PAVN had captured 23 105mm and seven 155mm howitzers and large supplies of ammunition and stores.
-With the loss of the main camps, the remaining firebases along Rocket Ridge were abandoned and the PAVN had a clear approach to Kon Tum.
+The 22nd Division had ceased to exist as a fighting unit, the Division commander Colonel Đạt and his entire staff had disappeared and the PAVN had captured 23 105mm and seven 155mm howitzers and large supplies of ammunition and stores.
+With the loss of the main camps, the remaining firebases along Rocket Ridge were abandoned and the PAVN had a clear approach to Kontum.
+On 25 April, the Joint General Staff(JGS) took the 2nd airborne brigade out of Vo Dinh, once the 6th Ranger Group arrived to fill the gap a day before.